 Undergraduate students can receive honors distinction in their major on their transcripts by successfully completing a CSSH honors research project.
-Students need not be members of the university-wide Honors Program to receive College Honors.
+Students need not be members of the university-wide Honors Program to receive Honors in the Major.

 Ordinarily the scholarly project will be a single project pursued for two semesters and, although the project need not be done for academic credit, it will be equivalent to the work required by a minimum of 8 semester hours of academic coursework.
 Students carrying out an honors project will ordinarily register for XXXX 4970 Junior/Senior Honors Project 1 one semester and XXXX 4971 Junior/Senior Honors Project 2 in the subsequent semester, where XXXX is the departmental prefix.
 With the consent of the department, the student may register for one semester of another appropriate course with the departmental prefix.